corpdesk/cd-cli/sdk/docs/mod-craft.md

 # Mod-Craft Overview

-The mod-craft module is part of the cd-cli (CorpDesk Command Line Interface) tool, specifically within the moduleman component.
+The app-craft module is part of the cd-cli (CorpDesk Command Line Interface) tool, specifically within the moduleman component.
 It provides functionality for automating the scaffolding of new modules, including both local template initialization and remote repository setup via SSH.
 ## Key Components
-### 1. Data Models (mod-craft.model.ts)
+### 1. Data Models (app-craft.model.ts)

     Prompt Data Structures: